lbruand/freetle/README.markdown

 FREETLE XML TRANSFORMATION FRAMEWORK
 ====================================

+# Copyright
+Freetle is copyrighted by Lucas Bruand.

 # What is Freetle ?

 Freetle is a Open sourced toolbox to write high performance Data transformations.